So You’ve Had a Psychosis

 Oh sleep!
 This was a hard one, especially early on when it was hard to be in my body.
 So many sleep medications are addictive, so I wanted to avoid that, but also, sleep was so hard.
 I needed Melatonin and Trazodone and listening to audio books, and good sleep hygiene to even have a chance to sleep to start with.

-Trazodone was a bit scary as it can interact with other meds, so I’d often try to sleep without it, but if at 1am or so I still couldn’t sleep I’d take a Trazodone.
+Trazodone was a bit scary as it can interact with other meds and you can become dependent on it.
+I’d often try to sleep without it, but if at 1am or so I still couldn’t sleep I’d take a Trazodone.
 Trazodone has a 4 hour half life.
 So I could give it a go without, take a pill if necessary and have it out of my system in time to get to work in the morning.

 When I was able to get back into exercise, that helped me sleep.
 Take a note of how your body responds.
-I needed to avoid exercise right before bedtime as it would wake me up, but exercise in the morning/a few hours before bedtime helped me sleep.
+I needed to avoid exercise before bedtime as it would wake me up (science backs this up), but gentle exercise in the morning/a few hours before bedtime helped me sleep.
 It’s important to know your routines and what sleep hygiene works for you.
 I know I do ok if I don’t have screens after 10:30 and do even better if I can avoid screens from 9:30pm.

 I felt really proud of myself the first night I was able to go without Trazodone.
 I think I only managed it because I went straight from a very hot bath to bed, but it was something I could build on.
 You’ve got to celebrate the small wins.
 Those little wins were the hardest, but now I don’t need melatonin to go to sleep and sometimes I don’t need to be listening to an audio book.